 “Brownian motion is a process whereby molecules move randomly in a fluid by colliding with other molecules,” explains Maged Serag, a postdoctoral researcher at KAUST.
 “In living cells, Brownian motion allows molecules to move rapidly and efficiently between cell organelles and interact with other molecules.”

-For many decades, scientists have used a relatively simple test to determine whether molecular diffusion is Brownian: when the mean-square displacement (MSD) of a population of molecules increases linearly over time.
-In a uniform medium like pure water, this means that a drop of saline solution will expand at a rate that makes the MSD increase linearly with time.
+For many decades, scientists have used a relatively simple test to determine whether molecular diffusion is Brownian: when the mean-square displacement of a population of molecules increases linearly over time.
+In a uniform medium like pure water, this means that a drop of saline solution will expand at a rate that makes the mean-square displacement increase linearly with time.

 DNA conforms to this macroscale diffusion behavior, and so it has been assumed that its motion is Brownian like other molecules.
 However, it is also known that DNA, being a long polymer molecule, writhes spontaneously due to intramolecular forces.